esmf-org/esmf/src/addon/esmpy/doc/install.rst

 ..
 Note::

    With some python versions, there is a problem with the automatic installation of the required package ``setuptools-git-versioning``.
 If the output from the ``pip install`` command ends with ``Successfully installed esmpy-0.0.0``, this indicates that the ``setuptools-git-versioning`` package was not invoked and the build thinks you are using ESMF version 0.0.0.
 This will cause problems when you try to use ESMPy.
-To solve this problem, first uninstall ESMPy with ``python3 -m pip uninstall esmpy``, then manually install ``setuptools-git-versioning`` with ``python3 -m pip install setuptools-git-versioning``, then reinstall ESMPy using the above instructions.
-You should see a reasonable version number at the end, such as, ``Successfully installed esmpy-8.4.0``.
+To solve this problem, simply rerun the above installation command (``python3 -m pip install .``).
+You should then see a reasonable version number at the end, such as, ``Successfully installed esmpy-8.4.0``.

 ---------------
 Importing ESMPy